ncayllahua/GigisPizzaHOL/fn_pizza_discount_cloud_events.md

     }
 }
 ```
-this piece of code parse the cloudevent json description and get the important data like compartmentid, object storage name, bucket name or namespace.
+Next piece of code, parse the cloud-event json description and it get the important data like compartmentid, object storage name, bucket name or namespace.
 ```java
 //get upload file properties like namespace or buckername.
             ObjectMapper objectMapper = new ObjectMapper();